DinodC/backtesting-mean-reverting-strategy/03_backtesting_trading_strategy.md

                                     index=['2014', '2015', '2016', '2017', '2018'])
 ```

-#### Comparison Of The Mean-Reverting Strategy Using Different Stock Universes
+#### Comparison Of The Mean-reverting Strategy Using Different Stock Universes

 ##### Average Of Daily Returns